 Barbara Petzelt is an archaeologist and the treaty coordinator at the Metlakatla Treaty Office in Prince Rupert, British Columbia.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 If you celebrated Thanksgiving yesterday, I hope it was a good one spent with family, eating good food, reflecting on what you’re thankful for.
-And given the holiday’s historical roots, it’s also a good time to reflect on how indigenous Americans fared after colonization and wars, forced relocation, and disease all took their toll.
+And given the holiday’s historical roots, it’s also a good time to reflect on how Indigenous Americans fared after colonization and wars, forced relocation, and disease all took their toll.
 And the legacy of colonization is still felt by Native Americans today, even it turns out in their DNA.

-New research published in Nature Communications assesses the impact of European colonization on the genes of one indigenous group of British Columbia, finding in their DNA evidence of devastation from disease, smallpox included, in the 19th century.
+New research published in Nature Communications assesses the impact of European colonization on the genes of one Indigenous group of British Columbia, finding in their DNA evidence of devastation from disease, smallpox included, in the 19th century.
 The researchers compared samples from ancient remains of people in the Prince Rupert’s island area to living members of the Tsimshian first nation.
 And they found changes in their immune systems and evidence of a huge loss of life about 200 years ago.

 The lead author on that research is Dr. Ripan Malhi.
 He’s a genetic anthropologist, an associate professor at the University of Illinois at Urbana-Champaign.
 He joins us from Tampa, Florida.

-Also with us is Barbara Petzold.
+Also with us is Barbara Petzelt.
 She is treaty coordinator at the Metlakatla treaty office.
 She’s an archaeologist and part of the research team.
 And she joins us from Metlakatla in British Columbia, Canada.
 Welcome to Science Friday.

 RIPAN MALHI: Hi, great to be here.

-BARBARA PETZOLD: Thanks for having me.
+BARBARA PETZELT: Thanks for having me.

 IRA FLATOW: The Metlakatla are a first nation within the Tsimshian.
 Is that correct, Barbara?